There’s been much talk of late about problems with the ESG rating ecosystem.

 The researchers found that of the three areas of divergence, Measurement Divergence was the main driver.
 It contributed to 56% of the divergence in ESG ratings.
 Scope divergence was also key, with a contribution of 38%.
 Weight divergence contributed a mere 6% of divergence.

 The researchers also found that measurement divergence was influenced by a phenomenon called the “rater effect”.
-This means a company receiving a high score in one category is more likely to receive high scores in all the other categories considered by a rating provider.
+This means a company receiving a high score in one category is more likely to receive high scores in all the other categories considered by an ESG rating agency.
 The rater effect is seen playing a substantial role.
 “Controlling for which firm is rated and in which category the firm is rated, the rater effect explains 15% of the variation of category scores,” according to the researchers.

 The Rater Effect